-The main project objective is an improvement of input IP3 of at least 3dB over the whole frequency band compared to state-of-the-art mixers used in down-converters.
-Mixer linearity also strongly depends on in-band harmonics (i.e. -1xLO+ RF for Ka-band mixer).
-Thus, a trade-off between linearity in terms of input IP3 and in-band harmonics needs to be found.
+The main project objective was an improvement of input IP3 of at least 3 dB over the whole frequency band compared to state-of-the-art mixers used in down-converters.
+Mixer linearity also strongly depends on in-band harmonics (i.e. -1 x LO + RF for Ka-band mixer).
+Thus, a trade-off between linearity in terms of input IP3 and in-band harmonics needed to be found.

-The main challenges will be the design of a very highly linear mixer boosting the state-of-the art IP3 by 3 dB.
+The main challenge was the design of a very highly linear mixer boosting the state-of-the art IP3 by 3 dB.

 As system architecture a double balanced diode ring mixer was designed.
 The integrated GaN circuit design included all baluns and an LO drive amplifier.
 In addition, an LTCC package for the Ka-band mixer was designed.
 The Ka-band downconverter-mixer was assembled into the package and measured.
 Measurements were compared to simulations results.
 The design of the integrated circuit was performed using ADS and MOMENTUM).
 The design of the LTCC package was performed using IMST’s EMPIRE 3D FTDT simulator.